 LONG BEACH, Calif.
-(CNS) -- Beginning Monday, the city of Long Beach will offer COVID-19 vaccines to anyone from age 16 to 64 who has physical or developmental disabilities.
+(CNS) -- The city of Long Beach has announced that starting next week, it will begin vaccinating residents between the ages of 16 and 64 who have physical or developmental disabilities.

-Long Beach will be one of the first places in California to begin vaccinating people younger than 65 with disabilities.
+The updated schedule for vaccination prioritization will take effect on Monday, and Long Beach will be one of the first jurisdictions in California to begin vaccinating people younger than 65 with disabilities.

-Long Beach residents with disabilities can go to the Long Beach Convention Center between 11 a.m. and 5 p.m. starting Monday to receive their vaccines.
+Disabled residents can go to the Long Beach Convention Center between 11 a.m. and 5 p.m. every day except Sunday to receive their vaccines.
 No appointment is necessary, but individuals must show documentation of a disability, such as a placard or doctor's note.
-They also must provide proof of Long Beach residence, such as a utility bill or a driver's license.
+They also must provide proof of Long Beach residence, including a utility bill or a driver's license.

 The city is also working on deploying mobile vaccine clinics outside downtown Long Beach to serve people with disabilities.